 "That's very interesting, Jean-Paul," stated Preston as he scored 2 points total on Flappy Bird.
 "What does an intelligent young man like yourself prefer to listen to today, if not The Beatles?"

 "We typically focus on the leaders of the avant-garde postmodern movement.
 Among these are 'My Chemical Romance' and 'Jimmy Eat World'.
 I'm somewhat of a purist with a dedication to the uncontaminated.
 These bands allow the intellectually elite to truly accept the depths of our unending pain.
+I also partake of the remix culture who's pursuit of mashing the new with the old elevates my cultural consciousness.
 You wouldn't understand."

 "They are too mainstream for me, personally.
 Oasis reminds me of the Sgt.
 Peppers-era Beatles, but I prefer the Magical Mystery Tour Beatles myself.
 When I want to get into that mood, I lay back on my bed and rub my skin with an eraser while I listen to Klaatu.
-Klaatu was a much better band than The Beatles."
+Klaatu was a much better band than The Beatles.
+Almost as good as Radiohead, have you heard of them?
+They have an anger and angst about them akin to The White Album era."

-"Can you clarify how you can make such comparisons without having heard The Beatles?," asked Preston.
-Jean-Paul Georgio Ringold responded calmly before walking away,
+"Can you clarify how you can make such comparisons with The Beatles... without having actually listened to or heard of The Beatles?," asked Preston.
+Jean-Paul Georgio Ringold winked at Ledger Note's Billy Preston and non-chalantly walked away while calmly responding,

 "Who are The Beatles?"